Greek Beef Wellingtons (Single Serve)

 Instructions

-- Preheat oven to 400°F (200°C) fan bake.
+- Preheat oven to 430°F (220°C) fan bake.
 Line a baking sheet with parchment paper.

 - Bring two edges of the pastry squares together to form mini round wellingtons, pressing firmly to seal (check step-by-step instructions).
 Brush with egg yolk wash and sprinkle with sesame seeds.1 egg yolk, 1 tsp sesame seeds

 - Place the wellingtons on the lined baking sheet.
 Bake for 20-25 minutes, or until the pastry is golden brown and puffed up.
-To measure well-done lamb, insert a meat thermometer into the thickest part of the pastry and ensure it reaches 160°F (71°C).
+To measure well-done beef, insert a meat thermometer into the thickest part of the pastry and ensure it reaches 160°F (71°C).

 - Let rest for a few minutes before serving.
 Serve hot with your favorite sides such as tzatziki or mint pesto.